tarwn/lessthandot-hugo/blogs/content/posts/2013-03-04-giving-only-insert-permissions-to.md

 _Msg 229, Level 14, State 5, Line 1

-The SELECT permission was denied on the object &#8216;TestAccess', database &#8216;TestPermissions', schema &#8216;dbo'._
+The SELECT permission was denied on the object 'TestAccess', database 'TestPermissions', schema 'dbo'._

 Running the insert statement is no problem